High-accuracy numerical models of Brownian thermal noise in thin mirror coatings: Discussion

 Furthermore, the elliptic solver in the \spectre{} code that we employ to solve the discretized problem numerically can be improved to accelerate thermal-noise calculations.
-The calculations we have presented in this article require a few hundred solver-iterations to converge, or up to $\sim 1400$ for our highest-resolution simulation with multiple sub-wavelength crystalline coatings.
+The calculations we have presented in this article require a few hundred solver iterations to converge, or up to $\sim 1400$ for our highest-resolution simulation with multiple sub-wavelength crystalline coatings.
 While simple configurations complete in seconds or minutes of real-time on \num{15} cores, where the previous approach needed hours on \num{324} cores, the more challenging configurations, which were prohibitively expensive with the previous approach, solve in about an hour on \num{45} cores.

 We expect additional speedup with further improvements to the elliptic solver algorithm in \spectre{}.
 In particular, improvements to its multigrid preconditioner have great potential to speed up the simulations.
 The multigrid algorithm relies on solving the problem approximately on coarser grids to resolve large-scale modes in the solution.
 It currently cannot coarsen the grid any further than the size of each coating layer because the layers define the material properties.
 To accelerate the calculations, we intend to let the multigrid algorithm combine layers with different materials into fiducial coarse layers with effective material properties.
-This approach is possible because the partitioning of the domain into layers is necessary only to define material properties, not to define the geometry of the domain. \Ccite{ellsolver} shows that the multigrid algorithm can achieve resolution-independent iteration counts when the domain can be coarsened sufficiently.
+This approach is possible because the partitioning of the domain into layers is necessary only to define material properties, not to define the cylindrical shape of the domain. \Ccite{ellsolver} shows that the multigrid algorithm can achieve resolution-independent iteration counts when the domain can be coarsened sufficiently.
+Note that the fiducial coarse layers affect only the convergence speed of the solver and do not change the solution once the solver has converged.

 Our numerical models of thermal noise have the potential to inform upgrades that increase the sensitivity of gravitational-wave detectors, using the advanced computational technology that we develop for numerical-relativity simulations in the \spectre{} code.
 In the future, we intend to apply our new numerical method to simulate Brownian thermal noise in more realistic mirror configurations and materials that are under consideration for current and future gravitational-wave detectors, such as the optimized configuration found in \ccite{venugopalan2021global}.
 While approximate analytic solutions can provide useful estimates, only numerical models can precisely quantify the finite-size effects of changing the mirror geometry.
 In particular, finite-size effects are more important for real gravitational-wave detectors than for tabletop experiments measuring thermal noise.
 Tabletop experiments often use small beam sizes to enlarge the thermal noise and hence make it easier to measure, whereas gravitational-wave detectors prefer large beam sizes to minimize thermal noise.
 Therefore, we plan to employ our new numerical method to explore realistic mirror configurations, with the goal of finding configurations that minimize Brownian coating thermal noise.